1 in 8 Men will be diagnosed with prostate cancer during their lifetime!

 Catch it early

 There is a misconception that prostate cancer is a benign cancer that grows slowly.
 This is not always the case.
-It is true that the cure rate for prostate cancer that is detected early is nearly 99%.
+It is true that the cure rate for this type of cancer that is detected early is nearly 99%.
 However, with more aggressive prostate cancers and cancers that have metastasized, that survival rate drops significantly.
 Early detection is crucial.

 As the early detection of prostate cancer is so crucial, many experts recommend that individual patients speak to their doctor and obtain a personalized assessment to determine the best time to have a prostate screening, rather than waiting for the standard examination at the age of 50.
 Depending on family history and certain risk factors, it may be appropriate to screen at an earlier age, and a proactive approach is best.